silinternational/idp-id-broker/README.md

 ## Requirements ##
+Linux, macOS
+1. Docker

+or

+Windows (not actively maintained as a development platform)
 1. VirtualBox
 2. Vagrant

-or

-1. Docker

 ## Setup ##
 1. Clone this repo